Introduction

 - Proxy: Acts as a bridge between the block builder and the sequencer, enabling integration without requiring changes to the sequencer code.
 It handles new block requests and fallback validation.

-- The Sequencer pulls state and transactions from the Credible Layer dApp.
+- The Credible Layer op-reth pulls state and transactions from the Sequencer op-geth/op-reth.

-- The Block Builder (Assertion Enforcer) enforces assertions and produces credible blocks, which are passed to Rollup-Boost.
+- The Block Builder enforces assertions and produces credible blocks, which are requested by Rollup-Boost.

 - The Assertion DA serves assertion bytecode to the Block Builder, ensuring up-to-date enforcement.